ryan-di/reading-redux-source-code/Part 3 – middleware.md

 dispatch = compose<typeof dispatch>(...chain)(store.dispatch)
 ```

 The composed function `compose<typeof dispatch>(...chain)` is invoked with the `store.dispatch` as an argument.
 It's really the last function in the `chain` that's provided the `store.dispatch` as input.
-It's return value is then used as input for the previous function in the `chain`, whose return value is used for the one before, and so on and so forth.
+It's return value (which is a `Dispatch` function) is then used as input for the previous function in the `chain`, whose return value is used for the one before, and so on and so forth.